global-asp/asp-source/en/0197_dog-and-crocodile.md

 Crocodile chased Dog all the way to the river.

 ##
-Dog cried, "I’m sorry, I didn’t know they were your eggs!"
+Dog cried, "I'm sorry, I didn't know they were your eggs!"

 ##
 Crocodile believed him and forgave him.
 She took her offspring for their first swimming lesson.